What is a nuptial agreement?

 What is the difference between prenuptial agreements and postnuptial agreements?

-At its simplest, a prenuptial agreement is prepared and signed in advance of the marriage whereas a postnuptial agreement is prepared and signed after the marriage.
+At its simplest, a prenuptial agreement is a nuptial agreement prepared and signed in advance of the marriage whereas a postnuptial agreement is prepared and signed after the marriage.

 When should I discuss the possibility of a prenuptial agreement?

-Prenuptial agreements have time sensitivity to them because they should generally be signed at least one month before the wedding.
-As people are usually preoccupied in the final build up to a wedding, it is helpful to consider a prenuptial agreement as early as possible so that enough time and consideration can be allocated to it.
+As mentioned above, prenuptial agreements do have a time sensitivity to them that is not relevant in post nuptial settlements because prenuptial agreements should generally be signed at least one month before the wedding.
+We would also suggest that parties will usually be preoccupied enough in the final build up to a wedding without adding discussions over a prenuptial agreement in to the mix.

-Can a nuptial agreement be varied during a marriage?
+Can a nuptial agreement be varied throughout the course of the marriage?

 Will a nuptial agreement be damaging for our relationship?

-Some may think that a nuptial agreement demonstrates a negative mind set or a lack of trust between the parties.
-However, research suggests that arguments about money and a lack of clear communication in this regard is one of the main reasons relationships breakdown.
+Some may think that a nuptial agreement demonstrates a bad mind-set or a lack of trust between the parties.
+However, research suggests that arguments about money and a lack of clear communication in this regards is one of the main reasons relationships breakdown.
 Having a clear agreement over financial arrangements can therefore help to strengthen a relationship rather than undermining it.

 Why should I consider a having a nuptial agreement?

-Circumstances which might prompt an individual to consider a nuptial agreement include:
+Common advice is to identify particular circumstances which might prompt an individual to consider a nuptial agreement.
+Such circumstances include:

-- Where one or both parties have or are likely to receive a significant capital gift or inheritance;
+• Where one or both parties are likely to receive a significant capital gift or inheritance

-- Where one or both parties have acquired significant assets prior to the marriage and are bringing these “assets into the marriage;
+• Where one or both parties have acquired significant assets prior to the marriage and are bringing these “pre-marital” assets to the marriage

-- Where the parties are marrying in later life (particularly if they have children from previous relationships); or
+• Where the parties are marrying in later life (particularly if they have children from previous relationships)

-- Where a party has received a large personal injury or clinical negligence award to help them meet their needs resulting from the injury.
+• Where a party has received a large personal injury or clinical negligence award to help them meet their ongoing needs resulting from their injury.

-However, there is an argument that nuptial agreements can have much wider benefits and should not be limited to just these circumstances.
-Contested divorce proceedings are an expensive process and so having an agreement in place can assist negotiations in the event of a divorce.
-This means that a nuptial agreement can pay dividends in the long run in terms of the money it might save in disputed proceedings, which will invariably cost many times the total cost of nuptial agreement.
+However, there is an argument that nuptial agreements can have much wider benefits and should not be limited to just these specific facts.
+Contested divorce proceedings are an expensive process.
+This means that a nuptial agreement can pay dividends in the long run in terms of the money it might save in contested proceedings which will invariably cost many times the total cost of nuptial agreement.